etherealxx/batchlinks-webui/README.md

 Using `--gradio-queue` on the launch.py argument is highly recommended, as it enables this extension to show download progress bar on the UI and a cancel button.
 The option itself has no negative effect on the webui.
 [Read more here.](https://github.com/etherealxx/batchlinks-webui#gradio-queue)<br/>
 <img src="images/queue.jpg" alt="Logo" width="300"><br/>

+You can also run this extension in [SDless mode](https://github.com/etherealxx/batchlinks-webui#sdless-mode) btw.

 While it's not recommended to use this extension on your local installation, you can use this extension on Windows.
 [More here](https://github.com/etherealxx/batchlinks-webui#local-installation-support)